 Looking for some advice on how to decorate your garden for halloween?
 David Coton has some great ideas to help you create a horror themed home to scare your neighbours and any trick or treaters who come to your door.

-The 31st of October is the spookiest day of the year.
-There is no doubt, for this is Halloween, when the ghosts of the dead mingle with the living.
+There's no doubt that the 31st of October is the spookiest night of the year.
+It's Halloween, when the ghosts of the dead mingle with the living.
 A time when the physical and supernatural worlds are closest and magical things can happen.

 For the party poopers who have sought refuge inside your house, surprise them with the monstrous bulging eyed Zombie at the Door whose bloody head and hands will appear to have smashed through the lounge wall.
-To add a mysterious atmosphere, use Witches Mist for a magical spooky effect.
+Finally, to add a mysterious atmosphere, use Witches Mist for a magical spooky effect.

 View a complete range of Fantasy, Gothic, Horror and Halloween Ornaments on GardenSite.